Pool Safety and Insurance

 Understand the insurance implications of a pool

-Pool owners should consider increasing the liability portion of their homeowners policy to at least $300,000 or $500,000—more, if their assets warrant it.
+- Pool owners should consider increasing the liability portion of their homeowners policy to at least $300,000 or $500,000 or more, if their assets warrant it.

-Be sure to have enough insurance protection to replace your pool in the event it is destroyed by a storm or other disaster—including the amount of any pool-related items, such as deck furniture.
+- Be sure to have enough insurance protection to replace your pool in the event it is destroyed by a storm or other disaster.
+This also includes the amount of any pool-related items, such as deck furniture.

 Plan for safe pool and hot tub use and for emergencies